xzhoulab/iDEA/docs/index.md

 ### posterior inclusion probability of a gene being DE gene.
 pip = unlist(idea@de[["GO_REGULATION_OF_CANONICAL_WNT_SIGNALING_PATHWAY"]]$pip)
-### head the posterior inclusion probability and order by decreasing.
+### head the posterior inclusion probability for each gene
 head(pip)
         PIP
 A1BG  0.210